milanaleksic/cv/cv.md

 <details><summary><h3>[2020-...]
 Senior Software Engineer @ Soda (remote; HQ in Brussels, Belgium)</h3></summary>

-My role was soda.io Cloud Backend founding engineer (since late spring 2025 also a member of the Foundation team).
+Backend founding engineer of Soda Cloud (since late spring 2025 a member of the Foundation team).
 Programming languages I used were Java, Python and Go.

-I became the company backend guy & MySQL perf guy and helped the company grow 100x in customers and revenue over 5 years without high-profile incidents of the Soda Cloud product.
-I had a multi-hat impact on org through domain, infra and system design.
-Maintainer of Soda k8s agent, Vault Decrypter, warehouse source preparation, public API, OpenAPI generator, custom DI/DB framework and other complex features and mini-services.
+Became the company’s go-to backend engineer and MySQL performance expert.
+Helped scale the company 100x in both customers and revenue over 5 years, all without high-profile incidents in the Soda Cloud product.

+Had a multi-hat impact on the organization through domain, infrastructure, and system design.
+Maintainer of the Soda Kubernetes agent, Vault Decrypter, warehouse source preparation, public API, OpenAPI generator, custom DI/DB framework, and several other complex features and mini-services.

-I made an internal platform CLI tool (`dopy` / `dogo`) for many painful DevOps automation tasks - v1 Python, v2 Go (APIs from AWS/Okta/Datadog/k8s/soda cloud, SQLite, Perfetto).
+Developed an internal platform CLI tool (`dopy` / `dogo`) for automating many painful DevOps tasks. v1 was in Python, v2 in Go (integrating APIs from AWS, Okta, Datadog, Kubernetes, Soda Cloud, using SQLite and Perfetto).

 </details>